-DAVIS POLITICAL REVIEW is the first and only nonpartisan political commentary magazine on the campus of UC Davis.
+DAVIS POLITICAL REVIEW is the first and only nonpartisan political commentary magazine at UC Davis.

-At a critical point in the Davis Political Review’s history, our publication took on an entirely new approach to its capability to reach all students on campus.
-Through weekly online articles and a quarterly printed publication, writers of the Davis Political Review inform and educate students about meaningful political issues they may not have paid attention to otherwise.
-While the editorial board of our publication remains nonpartisan, each writer is encouraged to take a distinct viewpoint in crafting opinion pieces published daily online.
+Under Craig’s leadership, the publication took on an entirely new life.
+Through weekly online articles and a quarterly printed publication, writers of Davis Political Review were able to encourage campus awareness of meaningful political issues.
+While the editorial board of our publication remains nonpartisan, each writer is encouraged to express their own opinion when crafting their articles.

-The baton was passed to current Editor-in-Chief Angela Su in March 2016.
+The baton was passed to current Editor-in-Chief Eric Quintanar in June 2018.